bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @cart, @mockersf</div>

-Bevy's old `Bytes` abstraction has been replaced with a fork of the [crevice](https://github.com/LPGhatguy/crevice) crate, which makes it possible to write normal Rust types to GPU-friendly data layouts.
+Bevy's old `Bytes` abstraction has been replaced with a fork of the [crevice](https://github.com/LPGhatguy/crevice) crate (by @LPGhatguy), which makes it possible to write normal Rust types to GPU-friendly data layouts.
 Namely std140 (uniform buffers default to this layout) and std430 (storage buffers default to this layout).
 Bevy exports `AsStd140` and `AsStd430` derives:

 ```rust
 #[derive(AsStd140)]